 Recreational vehicles (RVs) are a staple of the travel and tourism industry, but the industry is experiencing market changes that, in turn, impact the RV industry’s manufacturing and financial outlook.
 Specifically, growth is slowing in some demographics while increasing in others.

-Additionally, a general transformation is underway in terms of RV road trip destinations.
-Specifically, state parks are under pressure by companies wanting to privatize services.
+Additionally, a general transformation is underway regarding RV road trip destinations.
+Specifically, state parks are under pressure from companies wanting to privatize services.
 All these trends contribute to a fluctuating industry that will impact retailers and tourist destinations while contributing to rising and lowering economies on the local and state levels.

 Trends That Will Transform The RV Industry

 1. Decreasing fulfillment

 After years of industry growth and fluctuating profits, the RV industry is experiencing a steady decrease in wholesale fulfillment, indicating a significant drop in retail sales.
 This decrease is partly attributed to the so-called millennials.
 Millennials are young adults aged 23 to 38, born between 1981 and 1996.
 This market tends to spend less on many things due to what is perceived as a decreased emphasis on owning material goods.
 This market tends to emphasize experience over ownership, so RV retailers have a significant opportunity to reach this market as owning an RV is the symbol of the active, recreational experience, allowing people to experience life, cultures, and places across the globe.